Cc618/Rainbow-Fluid/README.md

 - RESOLUTION : Iterations, the higher, the more accurate the simulation is

 Most used parameters are N, COLOR_MODE and SAVE_RENDER.
-Note that the script (render.sh)[render.sh] is used to make a gif from recorded frames (requires ffmpeg).
+Note that the script [render.sh](render.sh) is used to make a gif from recorded frames (requires ffmpeg).

 ## References
 This implementation of real-time eulerian fluid dynamics is inspired by multiple papers / implementations :